jchildree/Elevator-Project/README.md

 # Elevator Simulation

-This Python script simulates the travel time for an elevator as it moves through different floors.
-The program calculates the total travel time based on the number of floors the elevator visits and the time taken to travel between each floor.
-It also tracks the order of visited floors.
+This script simulates the travel time for an elevator as it moves through different floors, using Python.
+The program calculates the total elevator travel time based on the number of floors the elevator visits, and the time it takes to travel between each floor.
+This script also tracks the order of visited floors.

 ## Features:
 - Calculate total travel time based on the number of floors.